mattpidden/vla0/README.md

 NVIDIA
 ---

-### Using VLA-0 in Your Research?

-We'd love to hear about your work!
-If you've used VLA-0 in your research or projects, please reach out to [Ankit Goyal](mailto:ankgoyal@umich.edu) — we'd be happy to feature your work here.

----

 ## Installation

 This section provides streamlined installation steps for training and evaluating VLA-0 (based on Qwen2.5-VL-3B) with LIBERO support.